-According to the National Institute on Drug Abuse (NIDA), detox is often not enough to effectively facilitate a long-term change toward sobriety.
+According to the National Institute on Drug Abuse (NIDA), NCBI to effectively facilitate a long-term change toward sobriety.
 Instead, the full continuum of care in addiction treatment may be necessary to help address underlying issues that may contribute to your substance use disorder.

 After detox, if you still have high-level medical or psychological needs, you may need to go through an inpatient program that continues to provide 24-hour support daily.
 Inpatient programs also include residential treatment, which involves onsite housing and 24-hour access to care.

 If you can live on your own, you may go through an intensive outpatient program (IOP).
 IOP is the highest level of care that allows you to live on your own.
 It involves nine or more hours of care each week, but more intensive levels under this category like partial hospitalization can involve as much as 20 hours of care per week.

 As you progress in treatment, you may move on to a standard outpatient program that involves between one and eight hours each week.
 This is the lowest level of care in addiction treatment, but it’s still an important step between complete independence and higher levels of care.

 Throughout all of these levels of care, you will go through a personalized treatment plan based on your specific needs.
 You will sit down with a therapist each week to create and reassess your treatment plan.
 You may go through several therapies like individual, group, family, and behavioral therapies.